Azure/data-management-zone/docs/EnterpriseScaleAnalytics-Prerequisites.md

 ## Deployment

-Now you have two options for the deployment of the Data Managememt Zone:
+Now you have two options for the deployment of the Data Management Zone:

 1. Deploy to Azure Button
 2. GitHub Actions or Azure DevOps Pipelines